Old-Fashioned Oatmeal Cookies

 Instructions

-- Preheat the oven to 350 degrees F (180 C).
-Line baking sheets with parchment paper or silicone baking mats and set aside.
+- Preheat the oven to 350°F. Line baking sheets with parchment paper or silicone baking mats and set aside.

-- In a medium bowl, whisk together the flour, cinnamon, baking powder, baking soda, and salt; set aside.
+- In a medium bowl, whisk together the flour, cinnamon, baking powder, baking soda, and salt; set aside.1 cup all-purpose flour, 1 teaspoon cinnamon, 3/4 teaspoon baking powder, 1/2 teaspoon baking soda, 1/2 teaspoon table salt

 - Scrape down the sides of the bowl, then add the flour mixture and beat just until incorporated.
-(Try not to overmix; a few streaks of flour are OK.)
-Gradually add the oats and mix until evenly combined.
+Gradually add the oats and mix just until evenly combined.
+Try not to over-mix.2 and 1/2 cups old-fashioned rolled oats

-- Scoop out mounds of dough approximately 2 tablespoons each and roll into balls.
-Place the cookies about 2 inches apart on the baking sheets; they will spread out.
+- Scoop out mounds of dough that are 1.5-2 Tablespoons each.
+Gently roll into smooth balls.
+Place the cookies at least 3 inches apart on the baking sheets; they will spread out.

 - Bake for 12-15 minutes, until the cookies are golden brown with crisp edges and very slightly soft centers.
 If baking more than one pan at a time, rotate them midway through the bake time to ensure the cookies brown evenly.
 Cool cookies completely on the baking sheets, then store tightly covered at room temperature.